decorative

 Book Review and Interview: Legend by Marie Lu

-Marie-lu-legend* with input from ParrishB, 6th grade, Mansfeld Middle School, Tucson
+Marie-lu-legend* with input from ParrishB, 6th grade

 When I first mentioned Legend by Marie Lu in my personal and work social media feeds, I had to represent its dystopian goodness succinctly.
 I posted, “If Katniss and Gale were Romeo and Juliet: Legend by Lu.”
 I got that slightly wrong.
 Lu does love the Hunger Games so the feel fits, but it’s Les Miserables not Romeo and Juliet that inspired the relationship between Legend’s power couple.
 Whatever the case, I recommend buying your teen, your library, yourself this first book of a trilogy.